electron/electron/docs/api/web-contents.md

   * `isEditable` Boolean - Whether the context is editable.
   * `selectionText` String - Text of the selection that the context menu was invoked on.
-  * `titleText` String - Title or alt text of the selection that the context was invoked on.
+  * `titleText` String - Title text of the selection that the context menu was invoked on.
+  * `altText` String - Alt text of the selection that the context menu was invoked on.
+  * `suggestedFilename` String - Suggested filename to be used when saving file through 'Save Link As' option of context menu.
+  * `selectionRect` [Rectangle](structures/rectangle.md) - Rect representing the coordinates in the document space of the selection.
+  * `selectionStartOffset` Number - Start position of the selection text.
+  * `referrerPolicy` [Referrer](structures/referrer.md) - The referrer policy of the frame on which the menu is invoked.
   * `misspelledWord` String - The misspelled word under the cursor, if any.
   * `dictionarySuggestions` String[] - An array of suggested words to show the user to replace the `misspelledWord`.
 Only available if there is a misspelled